lmutua/aviation-accident-analysis/README.md

 Key Business questions:
 1. What are the key risk factors leading to injuries and fatalities?
-2. What chages can be made to improve aviation safety?
+2. What changes can be made to improve aviation safety?
 ## Data Understanding

  The dataset used is from the National Transportation Safety Board(NTSB) and has aviation data from the year 1962 to 2023.